 2 cups tightly packed kale (rinse, and cut)

-2 or 3 leaves fresh spearmint or peppermint
+2 or 3 leaves of fresh spearmint or peppermint

 Optional: 1/2 cup of grapes for a sweetener (or sugar, honey or maple syrup)